After a lung transplant, you will gradually start to feel stronger. The end goal is to allow you to live more freely without oxygen.

 Most people who receive a lung transplant at UPMC have good results.
 Visit the Scientific Registry of Transplant Recipients' website for more information on our outcomes.

 To make the most of your new lung or lungs, it's important to follow your treatment plan and maintain a healthy lifestyle.
+Please be sure both you and your caregivers fully understand your personalized at-home care plan prior to discharge from the hospital.

 Remember that the UPMC lung transplant team is here for you for the rest of your life.
 Do not hesitate to call the Cardiothoracic Transplant office at 412-648-6202 or toll free 844-548-4591.